fenago/learn-java-12-programming/lab_guide/Lab_1.md

 requires that you start building it from the organization domain name in reverse.
 For example, if a company has the domain name company.com, the group IDs of its projects should start with com.company.
-That is why, for the code in this book, we use the groupId value com.lv.learnjava.
+That is why, for the code in this course, we use the groupId value com.lv.learnjava.

 Let's set it.
 Click OK on the Add Framework Support pop-up window and you will see a newly generated pom.xml file as follows: